 -

 Hit the bat face with a mallet to knock it in.
-Knocking in your bat compresses the wood so you get more consistent hits.
-Hold the bat firmly in one hand, and start gently tapping the face of your bat.
-Move up and down the length of the bat with the mallet, and hit the wood harder as you go.
-Be sure to focus on the edges and toe of the bat the most because that’s where it’s most vulnerable.[2]
+Verster says that knocking in a bat hardens it so it won’t break when you use it.
+He says you can take it to a company to do it for you, or you can use a mallet to do it yourself.[2]
+To knock the bat in with a mallet, hold the bat firmly in one hand, then start gently tapping the face of the bat with the mallet.
+Move up and down the length of the bat, hitting the wood harder as you go.
+Be sure to focus on the edges and toe of the bat the most because that’s where it’s most vulnerable.[3]

 - Plan on knocking in your bat for a total of 4-5 hours for an adult bat, or 2-3 hours for a junior bat.[5]